 Make an impact for social work in Louisiana—join us at the Capitol

 We are excited to invite social work students and professionals from across Louisiana to Social Work Lobby Day 2026!
 This free event is a valuable opportunity to engage in advocacy, learn about the legislative process, and see firsthand how policy decisions are made.
+Download the Lobby Day flyer here!

 The 2026 theme, “Social Workers: Uplift.
 Defend.
 Transform.”, highlights the vital role social workers play in advancing social justice, protecting vulnerable communities, and driving systemic change.
 Participants will gain hands-on lobbying experience by meeting with state legislators, sharing their expertise, and advocating for policies that strengthen our profession and the communities we serve.